comic-manga-ebook/ecmb_definition/README.md

 ## About this repository
 This is the definition of the *.ecmb file-format!
-It also contains a validator done in python for validating *.ecmb - files
+It also contains a validator done in python for validating *.ecmb - files.

 Published under [MIT License](https://choosealicense.com/licenses/mit/)